-According to the 2012 Agricultural Crop and Livestock Report, the total Imperial County gross agricultural production value in 2012 was approximately \$1.94 billion.
-This is a 0.93 percent decrease compared to the 2011 gross value of \$1.96 billion.
-These products include livestock and agricultural crops like, field, vegetable, melon, fruits, nuts, seed and nursery crops.
-The region can produce additional jobs, which are vertically aligned, and potentially higher paying in food processing industries.
+According to the 2013 Agricultural Crop and Livestock Report, the total Imperial County gross agricultural production value in 2013 was approximately \$2.15 billion.
+This is a 10.93 percent decrease compared to the 2012 gross value of \$1.94 billion.
+The main reason for this increase include a general increase in yields and market prices; the addition of new commodities such as the new high value vegetables in the "Misc.
+Vegetable" category and much improved demand for winter produce for winter produce compared to 2012.
 Educational level desired to qualify: high school or GED and On-the-Job Training.